SamPlifier/reduxMessageBoardTest/README.md

 # Live example at https://samplifier.github.io/reduxMessageBoardTest/public/

 Followed pluralsight course on flux and redux. ( https://www.pluralsight.com/courses/flux-redux-mastering ) Added some of my own code to increase functionality and practice without guidance.
+Flux and Redux here are used as state managers without tying into React or other front-end libraries/frameworks.

 ### Structure
 The application consists of three interconnected sub-applications with different implementations of Flux and Redux.